Wizzpert07/Wizzpert-agents/README.md

 Starts the agent server and enables hot reloading when files change.
 This mode allows each process to host multiple concurrent agents efficiently.

-The agent connects to LiveKit Cloud or your self-hosted server.
+The agent connects to wizzpert Cloud or your self-hosted server.
 Set the following environment variables:
-- LIVEKIT_URL
+- wizzpert_URL
-- LIVEKIT_API_KEY
+- wizzpert_API_KEY
-- LIVEKIT_API_SECRET
+- wizzpert_API_SECRET

-You can connect using any LiveKit client SDK or telephony integration.
+You can connect using any wizzpert client SDK or telephony integration.
-To get started quickly, try the [Agents Playground](https://agents-playground.livekit.io/).
+To get started quickly, try the [Agents Playground](https://agents-playground.wizzpert.io/).

 ### Running for production